The dates are set for our 2018 fall Seeds to Starts workshops!

 Please be sure to check your e-mail both the night before and the morning of the workshop as it is possible that we may need to reschedule because of weather or other reasons.
 For the workshop, be prepared to be outside and bring water and protection from the weather.

 We will meet at 1210 Rosewood Avenue.
 Please arrive by 8:45am so that we can start promptly at 9am.
 We will assemble outside in the area behind the building.
-There is not a sign out front that says “Green Corn Project”, so look for the Civilitude sign.
+There is not a sign out front that says “Green Corn Project”, so look for a sign for Rawsome.
 This map and photo should help you find us.
 If you come by car, there is limited parking in back and additional parking in the surrounding neighborhood.
 If you park in the lot, please use caution when entering.
 If you bicycle, there is a bicycle rack on the east side of the building you can lock your bike to.
 Please do not chain your bicycle to the entrance ramp rails at the front or back entrances, as this can block access.